1. Getting around the city

-Aristotelous Square: surrounded by monumental buildings and open to the waterfront for a width of 100 meters and the waterfront avenue of the city (Nikis avenue), where cafes, trendy bars, restaurants and street performers can be found.
+Aristotelous Square: the square is 100 meters wide, surrounded by monumental buildings, opening onto the waterfront and the city’s seafront avenue (Nikis avenue), where cafes, trendy bars, restaurants and street performers can be found.

-Navarinou Square: Full of university student’s haunts (open air cafes overlooking the ruins of the imperial palace).
+Navarinou Square: Popular university student’s haunts (open-air cafes overlooking the ruins of the imperial palace).

-Valaoritoy district: The new trendy neighborhood where restaurants, bars and live music scenes.
+Valaoritoy district: The new trendy neighborhood with restaurants, bars and live music scenes.

 Bar rows in the city center – cluster of bars with distinct character can be found at Lori Margariti, Nikiforou Foka, Zefxidos and Valaoritou streets.

 Surf, upload, share, get informed, Free!